GoogleCloudDataproc/initialization-actions/bigdl/README.md

     --initialization-action-timeout 10m
 ```

 This script downloads BigDL 0.4.0 for Dataproc 1.2 (Spark 2.2.0 and Scala 2.11.8).
-To download a different version of BigDL or one targeted to a different version of Spark/Scala, find the download URL from the [BigDL releases page](https://bigdl-project.github.io/master/#release-download), and set the metadata key `BIGDL_DOWNLOAD_URL`.
+To download a different version of BigDL or one targeted to a different version of Spark/Scala, find the download URL from the [BigDL releases page](https://bigdl-project.github.io/master/#release-download), and set the metadata key `bigdl-download-url`.
 The URL should end in `-dist.zip`.

 For example, for Dataproc 1.0 (Spark 1.6 and Scala 2.10):